b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Translation.md

 > *Thus, everything we have in the Book of Mormon, according to Mr. Whitmer, was translated by placing the chocolate-colored ==stone in a hat== into which Joseph would bury his head so as to close out the light.
 While doing so he could see ‘an oblong piece of parchment, on which the hieroglyphics would appear,’ and below the ancient writing, the translation would be given in English.
 Joseph would then read this to Oliver Cowdery, who in turn would write it. ==If he did so correctly, the characters and the interpretation would disappear== and be replaced by other characters with their interpretation.*

 Alright, I guess if we go with divine intervention, we can accept this unprecedented method.
-This recounting could be what contributes to Joseph asserting that this is ["the most correct of any book"](https://www.churchofjesuschrist.org/study/manual/teachings-joseph-smith/chapter-4?lang=eng&id=p19#p19) on Earth.
+This recounting could be what contributes to Joseph asserting that this is "[[Book of Mormon#Correctness|the most correct of any book on earth]]".

 That does bring into question why there were later [[Changes#Enumeration of Changes|revisions or edits]], though.